-That's why, the sooner you can start shopping, the better.
-But if you don't want to deal with all the potential issues and delays, we get it.
+But if you don't want to deal with all the potential issues and delays this late in the season, we get it.
 Instead of buying them a physical gift that might not make it in time, consider getting them an e-gift card that they can use once the items on their wishlist come back in stock or a fun experience that they'll remember for years to come.

 Gifts that will arrive on time

 If you don't know what to get someone, an Amazon gift card is the perfect option.
 The retail site has everything, so whether they're a techie or an avid reader, they're bound to find something that they love.
 They can also use the gift card to book a virtual experience from Amazon Explore.

 Whether they want to try their hand at baking bread or start a new creative pursuit, they can learn how from the best of the best on MasterClass.
 When you gift them an annual membership, which starts at $180, they'll have access to virtual lessons hosted by experts across multiple fields, such as Simone Biles, Tan France, Alicia Keys, Samuel L. Jackson and more.